 CAMP SET UP

 Also, we have the best tent.
-It’s a Coleman 5 person tent and is perfect and roomy for 2 people.
-Click here to check it out!
+It’s a Coleman 4 person tent and is perfect and roomy for 2 people.
 It sets up in less than 5 minutes.
 No joke.
 We bought one for my brother and his wife for Christmas.
+(The red one!)
 This was the first time they were using it and they set it up in 5 minutes.
 Look at how cute our tents are together!

 B and I had to drive back to cell phone service land to let his brother know what campsites we found since they were arriving late that night.
 So while we drove back, my brother and his wife headed out to the Cholla Cactus Gardens.
 I had heard it was a very cool place to take a short walk and see awesome types of cacti and flowers.
 What I failed to realized, is that there are no flowers in winter.
 They only appear during spring time.
 So unfortunately, it wasn’t so pretty to visit the Cactus Garden in the winter.
 It was 25 minutes away from our campsite, and once they showed us pictures, we figured it wasn’t worth it.
 So instead, we drove through the park and explored what we would like to do the next day.